-When choosing toys for your new baby, stick to safe, simple objects that encourage exploration and open play.
-Things like rattles and other grabbing toys, balls, activity gyms, and tabletop books are great for encouraging developmental milestones during your baby's first six months of life.
-Featured image by Matthew Williams from Living Large in 675 Square Feet, Brooklyn Edition.
-One of the oldest toys in existence, balls will see your child from childhood to adulthood.
+When it comes to choosing toys for your new baby, it's important to stick to safe, simple objects that encourage exploration and open play.
+Rattles, balls, activity gyms, and tabletop books are great for helping your baby reach developmental milestones during their first six months of life.
+One of the oldest toys in existence, balls can be used from childhood to adulthood.
 Babies will reach for them during floor play, while those who can sit and crawl will enjoy throwing, rolling, and chasing them.

 During tummy time, a few colored cubes spread out will attract the baby to raise their head and extend their fingers.
 Later on, small architects will enjoy organizing and stacking them.
-Depending on your design, these multifaceted toys can also be used to teach colors, letters and numbers.
+Depending on the design, these multifaceted toys can also be used to teach colors, letters, and numbers.
 Some even have puzzles on one side.
 For babies, make sure their first set of blocks includes cubes that fit comfortably in their small hands.